didii/FlexValidator/HOW.md

 ### SimpleValidator&lt;T&gt;

 This class is meant to be overriden by a user.
-These validators simply expose a method `DoValidate` that is run when `Validate` is called.
+These validators simply expose a method `DoValidate` that is run when the public method `Validate` is called.
-The method `Validate` itself is now `sealed` and is simply a wrapper around `DoValidate`.
+It simply makes sure the state is reset correctly before every `Validate` call.

 The same problem occurs here as with `Validator<T>`.
 We need to define another `SimpleValidator<T1, T2>` to make a validator that needs multiple arguments.